Your first dental visit will be over an hour of undivided attention with the smile team.

 Dr. Green and the team will review the photographs, x-rays, scans and other findings with you and address any concerns.
 After reviewing your forms, listening to what you want, and examining your mouth, problems and solutions will begin to present themselves as we look at your photographs together.

 Your first visit with Dr. Randi Green will be over an hour of our undivided attention.
 Whether the two of you decide to work together or not, you will leave your consultation with a clear understanding of what is going on in your mouth.
-Your oral health and smile are paramount to your overall health.
+Whole health dentistry, including your oral health and smile are paramount to your overall health.